 I went hunting with him once; well, without a gun I tagged along.
 I walked and waited with him and his friends.
 I walked to one spot to drive deer their way but I guess I didn’t walk in far enough or there weren’t any deer.
 One of the guys said back at the house that I should’ve walked on this other side and not that side but my brother called me up later when I was home — we never called each other just to talk so I thought maybe something was wrong — but he called to tell me that where I had walked was just fine, that I was fine, and don’t let anyone ever tell me otherwise.
 He called me up that one time to say that.

 Over the crown of the sycamore the sharp-shinned hawk glided back.
-It looked like a model airplane in the cold and sunny afternoon sky in late March, until its head cocked, like it saw something, but it never veered from its path back to the river.
+It looked like a model airplane in the cold and sunny afternoon sky in late March, until its head cocked, like it saw something, like it saw me looking at it through the porch window, but it never veered from its path back to the river.
 Funny how something can look so straight and still and alive at the same time.
 I opened the door and walked outside to look for trash cans.
 My sister had shown me the note, and in it my brother Gary had written, “Kile will know what to do,” and when I read that I made a sound like a click.